basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 Parameters for the Erlang node on which Riak runs are set in the vm.args file in the etc directory of the embedded Erlang node.
 Most of these settings can be left at their defaults until you are ready to tune performance.

-Two settings you may be interested in right away, though, are -name and -setcookie.
+Two settings you may be interested in right away, though, are `-name` and `-setcookie`.
 These control the Erlang node names (possibly host-specific), and Erlang inter-node communication access (cluster-specific), respectively.

 The format of the file is fairly loose: lines which do not begin with the "#" character are concatenated, and passed to the erl on the command line as is.